-NON-BINDING ADVISORY VOTE TO APPROVE THE COMPANY'S EXECUTIVE COMPENSATION
+NON-BINDING ADVISORY VOTE TO APPROVE THE COMPENSATION OF THE COMPANY'S NAMED EXECUTIVE OFFICERS

 Under the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and Section 14A of the Exchange Act, our stockholders are entitled to vote to approve, on a non-binding advisory basis, our executive compensation as disclosed in this Proxy Statement in accordance with SEC rules.
-As described in further detail under the heading "Executive Compensation-Annual Cash Performance Bonuses," our executive compensation program is designed to drive and reward performance and align the compensation of our named executive officers ("NEOs") with the long-term interests of our stockholders.
-Please read the compensation tables and brief narrative disclosure that follow for additional details about our executive compensation program, including information about the 2021 compensation of our NEOs.
+As described in further detail under the heading "Executive Compensation" our executive compensation program is designed to drive and reward performance and align the compensation of our named executive officers with the long-term interests of our stockholders.
+Please read the compensation tables and related narrative disclosures for additional details about our executive compensation program, including information about the compensation of our named executive officers for the last fiscal year.

 This proposal, commonly known as a "say-on-pay" proposal, gives our stockholders the opportunity to express their views on our executive compensation as a whole.
-This vote is not intended to address any specific element of compensation but rather the overall compensation of our NEOs and the philosophy, policies and practices described in this Proxy Statement.
-Our Board and our Compensation Committee believe that these policies and practices are effective in implementing our compensation philosophy and in achieving our compensation program goals.
+This vote is not intended to address any specific element of compensation but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this Proxy Statement.
+Our Board and our Compensation Committee believe that our compensation philosophy and decisions support our key business objectives of creating value for, and promoting the interests of, our stockholders and are therefore effective in achieving our compensation program goals.